peterwade153/Vibely/README.md

 - Start the Docker deamon on the machine if its not running already.

+- Updates Environment variable.
+Create a `.env` file from the `.env-sample` and replace thm with actual varibles.

 - Change directory to the folder where the project is cloned and run the command below.

 <pre>